HekaHouse/firebase-card/README.md

       document-key="{{SOME-OBJECT.__firebaseKey__}}">
     </firebase-card>

-In the above example replace YOUR-FIREBASE, YOUR-COLLECTION, SOME-PROPERTY, SOME-OTHER-PROPERTY with appropriate values from your Firebase.
+In the above example replace YOUR-FIREBASE, YOUR-COLLECTION, SOME-OBJECT with appropriate values from your Firebase.

 ## Note